 Digital agency owners are often trammeled in relation to the work they have at hand and how much of it they can get around to doing.
-For this reason, they increasingly see themselves relying on outsourcing their digital marketing needs, as almost 45% of survey respondents from a Merkle study confirmed the same.
+The need to outsource digital marketing is a trend they increasingly see themselves adopting, as almost 45% of survey respondents from a Merkle study confirmed the same.

 An interesting trend observed in this practice has been of white-labeling a third-party agency, with 40% of firms choosing them over freelancers, while freelancers enjoyed the attention of 53% of digital agencies wanting to outsource digital marketing work.

 Outsourcing can not only help you cut costs but also increase the cumulative skill set of resources that you have at your disposal.
 It’s the reason why almost 37% of small businesses outsource as much as 34% of their marketing responsibilities.

 While outsourcing does help firms gain their money’s worth, its nature means that agencies often have to take it with a grain of salt.
 Oftentimes, collaborating with an outstation partner, takes a toll on productivity as a result of many issues, chief of which are: